qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 3. Return `impl Deref<Target=HashMap<String, Entry>>`.
 It's existential type, not concrete type.
 4. Make the field `Rc<RefCell<...>>` and return cloned `Rc`.

 In 1,2,4, the types related to `RefCell` is exposed in function signature.
 Cannot change `RefCell` to another things (e.g. `RwLock`) without changing function signature.

 In 3, the function signature has no `RefCell`-related type, but it's existential type and can lead to other issues (e.g. [its type cannot be written out in local variable](https://github.com/rust-lang/rust/issues/63065)).

-Only in 4 the returned reference can be stored for long time.
+Only in 4, can the returned reference be stored for long time.

-The previous 4 solutions are all not recommended (only use when really necessary).
+All the 4 solutions are all not recommended (only use when really necessary).

 ### `Rc<RefCell<...>>` and `Arc<Mutex<...>>` are not panacea